-Academic Advising Center: Under the direction and guidance of University College, the mission of the Academic Advising Center is to assist each student in developing and implementing an academic plan designed to meet his/her educational, career and life goals.
+Academic Advising Center: Under the direction and guidance of University College, the mission of the Academic Advising Center is to assist each student in developing and implementing an academic plan designed to meet his/her educational, career and life ambitions.
 To achieve this mission, the Academic Advising Center has established the following goals and objectives: 1) teach students about degree requirements, university policies, procedures, academic support resources, and educational opportunities relevant to their success; 2) provide academic support and guidance to students in the decision making process related to their choice of majors and academic program; 3) promote students' self-responsibility in defining and achieving their educational goals; fosters meaningful adviser-advisee relationships that focus on the unique growth and development of each student; 4) assist students in the selection of appropriate courses, other educational/experiential opportunities, and co-curricular program; and 5) provide students with referrals to appropriate academic resources and student support services.

 All incoming first-year students between 0-29 earned credit hours who have and haven't declared a major are advised by the professional advising staff in the Academic Advising Center until their transition to their major department once they have earned 30 credit hours.
 Upperclassmen with 30 or more credits are advised by a faculty advisor in the department of their major.
 Students are assigned to their personal Academic Advisor according to their intended major.
-Through individual appointments, drop-in advising, and advising workshops, our professional advisors help students to make informed decisions about their course selections and assists students in their personal development and developing meaningful educational plans that are compatible with their life goals.
-They provide services more than placing the students into courses.
-Professional advisers assist their students in their adjustment and smooth transition into Mississippi Valley along with their other colleagues.
-Appointments and/or walk-ins welcomed.
+Through individual appointments, drop-in advising, and advising workshops, our professional advisors assist students to make informed decisions about their course selections and assists students in their personal development and developing meaningful educational plans that are compatible with their life goals.
+For additional information contact University College at 662-254-8376.